M.T.H. evolved in the late 20th century as a modern distributor of well detailed locomotives

 Lionel three-rail 'O' gauge track dates to 1915, and the technology that

 necessitated the creation of

 a center rail has long ago been surpassed.
-Today, MTH is offering many of its high-end locomotives in a
+M.T.H. offered many of its high-end 'O' gauge locomotives in a

-convertible two-rail/three-rail configuration.
+convertible 2-rail/3-rail configuration.
 To change a locomotive from one type of track to the other,

 all that's involved is the removal or addition of center-rail pickup rollers and the flip of a slide switch